Police Misconduct

 • Compensatory damages — covering lost income, medical expenses, pain and suffering, and emotional distress

-• Punitive damages — available against individual officers in cases of particularly egregious conduct (not against the City itself)
+• Punitive damages — available against individual officers in cases of particularly egregious conduct (not against the municipality itself, and availability varies by jurisdiction)

-• Injunctive relief — a court order requiring the NYPD or a precinct to change a specific practice
+• Injunctive relief — a court order requiring the law enforcement agency to change a specific practice

 • Attorney’s fees — under 42 U.S.C. § 1988, if you prevail, the defendant is typically required to pay your legal costs